Investigative Internship Program

 Each applicant will be evaluated based upon the quality of the application, the strength of input from references, and the overall quality of past work and academic performance.
 Applicants who feel that they are lacking in a specific area should not be discouraged from applying – the strength of applicants is assessed by looking at qualifications collectively.
 No prerequisite course work or prior related experience is necessary, but some understanding of the criminal justice system is helpful.

-The Investigations Supervisor will attempt to conduct telephone interviews with each applicant during the evaluation period.
-Applicants should assume, however, that there will be no phone interview and should submit everything they wish to be considered either with the application or in a supplemental mailing.
+The Investigations Supervisor will only conduct video interviews with applicants who have been selected to move forward in the process, so a video interview is not guaranteed, and applicants should submit everything they wish to be considered either with the application or in a supplemental email.
 Letters of recommendation and IIP recommendation forms are not required but are sometimes helpful.
-If an applicant wishes to submit such letters, they may be included in the application packet or mailed separately.
+If an applicant wishes to submit such letters, they may be included in the application packet or emailed separately.
 For full consideration, any additional materials should be submitted by the application deadline.